4l0n3r/short-tech-notes/blockchain/Solidity.md

         yarn add --dev hardhat ethers@5.7.2 @nomiclabs/hardhat-ethers @nomicfoundation/hardhat-ethers@^3.0.2 @nomiclabs/hardhat-waffle ethereum-waffle @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers hardhat-deploy @nomicfoundation/hardhat-verify
 hardhat config:

+to interact with solidity contract we need contract adderss and abi ( application byte interface )

 Defi:
     eth is not possible to deposite since aave treats everything as ERC20 and eth is not under ERC20 first deploy eth to get the weth ( wrapped eth )